 LTL pricing agreements start with your order’s weight, basic dimensions, and the distance your order needs to go; however, things get more complicated when considering the type of product being shipped, its NMFC number, and possible discounts offered by the service provider.

-How Does LTL Pricing Work?
+How Do LTL Pricing and LTL Shipping Work?

 The key to understanding LTL pricing is to learn how all the below factors each play a part in determining the final rate you will pay.